 Keep financial stress from tearing you down

 Many relationships are drastically hurting because their finances are declining.
-In hard times, relationships are supposed to be the comfort zone, the place to decompress and find solace… especially in an economic crisis.
+In hard times, relationships are supposed to be the comfort zone, the place to decompress and find solace… especially in a global crisis.
 Unfortunately, that isn’t the case for some relationships.

 Don’t be one of those couples suffering simply because the bank account has dropped.
-Here are a few tips on keeping your connection strong while handling economic stress:
+Here are a few tips for keeping your connection strong while handling economic stress:

-- $20 Date Nights: Many couples forget to nurture the relationship and don’t work enough on growing the relationship.
+- Free or Cheap Date Nights: Many couples forget to nurture their relationship and don’t work enough on growing their bond.
 Make the relationship a priority and schedule date nights.
-Be creative and find ways to connect with one another while spending only $20.
+Be creative and find ways to connect with one another while spending only $20 or less.
 Take the challenge and see what you can both come up with!

 - External impacts Internal: External environments can impact your internal mood.
 For example: when the house is messy, the more stressed you might feel.
 Carve out a few hours in the week to organize and clean your house and office.
 Notice how it impacts your mood and the way you communicate with your partner.